PashaBibko/ChatRTX-CLI/README.md

 # Run

 Prerequisites:
-1. Have ChatRTX installed on your computer.
-If you installed in a different location you can find out how to modify the files so you can run the application [here](Non-Windows-Usage.md)
+1. Have ChatRTX installed on your computer in the default location.
+If not in the default location the file paths at the top of Main.py and the launch command in Run.bat will need updating.

-2. Be on a windows machine.
-Not on windows?
-Find out how to fix it [here](Non-Windows-Usage.md)
+2. Be on windows as this project requires a variety of windows features to work.

 How to use:
 - Run run.bat (you may need to run as admin for the first time)